Note: This post was revised slightly and updated in December 2023 after original publication in 2018.

 “Yes, Andre Drummond IS a significantly better free throw shooter this season.
 A better process has led to better results.”

 The other day, I saw another article about Dwight Howard, now of the Washington Wizards, and his improved free throw shooting.

 I thought, let me look back at Drummond to see how the season turned out and if he's sustaining the improvement in the first part of the 2018-2019 season.

-His percentage has dropped a bit so far, but it's still above average for his career.
+For 2018-2019, his percentage has dropped a bit so far, but it's still above the average for Drummond's career.
 The Lower and Upper Natural Process Limits were calculated using the first five seasons as baseline data points (see the spreadsheet).
 We do that because it was claimed that Drummond's method for shooting free throws changed… so it's arguably a new system that he established last year.

 For the season that started in 2017, his free throw percentage is what you might call a “signal.”
-It's not above the Upper Limit (what I call a “Rule 1 signal” in my book).
-Last season and this season are both above the Upper Limit, indicating that he hasn't regressed to fluctuating around the old average.
-The Process Behavior Chart limits would have predicted that his 2017 season's free throw percentage would have fallen between the red lines… unless something changed… the process changed and we see the shift in results.
+It's above the Upper Limit (what I call a “Rule 1 signal” in my book).
+2017 and 2018 are both above the Upper Limit, indicating that he hasn't regressed to fluctuating around the old average.
+The Process Behavior Chart limits would have predicted that his 2017 season's free throw percentage would have fallen between the red lines… unless something changed… but clearly, the process changed, and we see the shift in results.

 Either way, it looks like his free throw percentage was fluctuating around an average from 2012 to 2016 and it might now be fluctuating around a higher average, starting in 2017.
 When we analyze metrics, it's important to look for shifts in the average performance instead of just looking at each data point compared to the last.